TABLE OF CONTENTS

 - Variety of solutions: Want your payment gateway to hook up with your existing shopping cart integration?
 A high risk merchant account can do that for you.
 How about mobile/wireless terminals?
 Done and done.
 With a high risk payment processor, your options are endless.

-- Applying is easy: While this all may sound complicated, it’s really not.
+- Applying is easy: While this may sound complicated, it’s really not.
 Gather your personal details and have your banking information, credit history, credit score, and online presence easily reachable.
 Since you’re seeking processing capabilities, it’s customary for processors to want proof of processing history.

 While this industry has its obstacles, there are plenty of ways to mitigate the associated risks.
 Finding a high risk merchant account is the first step.
 Once you secure this, you can focus on growing and scaling your business instead of worrying about all of the risks.